Skip to content

 days to ship

-• Team grew from 2 to 8 people across roles
+• Team scaled from 2 to 8 members across roles

-• First production release in 30 days — against a four-month delay before I joined
+• First production release delivered in 30 days, recovering a four-month delay inherited from before I joined

-• Three-environment pipeline stable from week one, zero rollbacks in the first quarter
+• Release process stable from week one, with zero emergency rollbacks in the first quarter

-• Release cadence settled at weekly, predictable enough for the client to plan integrations around it
+• Releases settled into a weekly cadence — predictable enough for the client to plan integrations around it

 Read the case study